Alex Lacey: Notts County

 On 7 November 2019, Lacey joined National League side Notts County until the end of the 2019–20 season.
 After a brief pre-season, Lacey broke into the first team in December, making his début in a 4–2 away win at FC Halifax Town.
-County suffered just two defeats in the following twelve league games, keeping seven clean sheets in the process, culminating in a 4–0 televised thrashing of Eastleigh in what was considered 'the biggest match in England' due to the postponement of both the Football League and Premier League.
+County suffered just two defeats in the following twelve league games, keeping seven clean sheets in the process, culminating in a 4–0 televised defeat of Eastleigh in what was considered 'the biggest match in England' due to the postponement of both the Football League and Premier League.
 With the club in 3rd place, the season ultimately postponed due to the COVID-19 pandemic and the final table decided on a points-per-game basis, Notts County beat Barnet 2–0 in their play-off semi-final at Meadow Lane before losing 3–1 to Harrogate Town in the play-off final at Wembley, with Lacey playing the full 90 minutes in both matches.

 Despite interest from clubs in higher tiers, Lacey opted to extend his contract on 11 August 2020.

 Following defeat in the play-offs eliminator, Lacey was released at the end of the 2021–22 season.

 Hartlepool United

 On 24 June 2022, Lacey signed for League Two side Hartlepool United.
+At the end of the 2023–24 season it was confirmed that he would be released from his contract.

+Bohemians

+On 4 February 2025, Lacey signed for League of Ireland Premier Division side Bohemians.
+He made just one appearance during an injury-hampered season with the club before being released at the end of his contract in November 2025.